 The following is an up-to-date list of relevant Democratic candidates have declared for the 2016 presidential election.
-We have also noted candidates who have set up an exploratory committee as well as noteworthy people who have yet to declare.
-Declared 2016 Democratic Presidential Candidates Hillary Clinton Bernie Sanders Exploratory 2016 Democratic
+We have also noted candidates who are not running as well as noteworthy people who have yet to declare.
+Updated July 21st, 2015 Declared 2016 Democratic Presidential Candidates Lincoln Chafee Hillary Clinton Martin O’Malley

 Last year Hillary Clinton was criticized for stating that Bill and her were “dead broke” after leaving the White House.
 But it appears things are looking up for Bill and Hillary Clinton.
 They recently reported that they earned more than $30 million in income from speaking fees and from book

 Of late, there seems to be a list of sure things in American politics: Republicans will threaten to use their new Senate majority to undermine the policies of Democrats, African-American racial watchdogs will criticize the police, and Hillary Clinton will be the Democratic nominee for the presidential race of 2016.

 Much is often made of Obamacare’s inevitable impact on the presidential election in 2016, usually with dire predictions for the fate of the democratic candidate, Hillary Clinton.

 New York Governor Andrew Cuomo and Maryland Governor Martin O’Malley are both leaders of “Blue States” and both are reportedly waiting for Hillary to decide on a second presidential race before deciding to make a go for the White House.

 Sequestration is here and it raises interesting questions about the consequences for Republicans & Democrats in 2014 and 2016.